aisingapore/PeekingDuck/docs/source/getting_started/04_python_mode.md

 PeekingDuck is designed to be flexible enough for users to deploy PeekingDuck as an app, extend it for custom use cases, or just use part of it for prototyping purposes.

-Here are some examples where the Python API will come in handry:
+Here are some examples where the Python API will come in handy:

 1. Wrap a FastAPI app around a Object Detection module
 2. Integrate PeekingDuck into your existing python codebase